-Giovanni Gallipoli is Associate Professor in the Vancouver School of Economics at the University of British Columbia.
-The general theme of Gallipoli's research relates to the role of heterogeneity in shaping both individual behaviors and aggregate economic outcomes.
-Dr. Gallipoli has worked on a variety of topics, including the general equilibrium effects of government policies that promote skill formation; the link between skill heterogeneity in the working population and a country's comparative advantage; the effects of family interactions on labor supply, children outcomes and intergenerational mobility; the costs of occupational mobility; and the role of complementarity in coordination games and in the private provision of public goods.
+Giovanni Gallipoli is a Professor at the Vancouver School of Economics, UBC.
+Gallipoli's research focuses on the role of heterogeneity in shaping individual behaviors and aggregate economic outcomes.
+Dr. Gallipoli has worked on a variety of topics, including the general equilibrium effects of policies that promote skill formation; the link between skill heterogeneity in the working population and a country's comparative advantage; the effects of family interactions on labor supply, children outcomes, and intergenerational mobility; the link between occupation heterogeneity and inequality; and the role of information diffusion and complementarities in in the private provision of public goods.

-Gallipoli received a B.A. from Sant'Anna School of Advanced Studies, University of Pisa (Italy) before receiving his Ph.D. in Economics from University College London (UK) in 2007.
+Gallipoli is an alumnus of the Sant'Anna School of Advanced Studies and the University of Pisa in Italy.
+He received his Ph.D. in Economics from University College London (UK) in 2007.